AI's Greatest Potential Lies in Collaboration - Forrester Report

 FAQs

 Q1.
-Why not keep using point AI tools?
+Why not stick with point AI tools?

-Forrester finds they skew to individual productivity and create friction when users jump between tools.
-Embedding AI in Miro keeps context and improves team outcomes. (p.8–10)
+Forrester notes these tools focus on individual productivity and create friction when transitioning between them.
+Integrating AI in Miro maintains context and boosts team performance. (pages 8–10)

-Cross-functional work: discovery, research synthesis, journey mapping, technical diagramming, roadmaps and hand-offs—exactly the areas respondents plan to augment with AI. (p.12–14)
+In cross-functional tasks: discovery, research synthesis, journey mapping, technical diagramming, roadmaps, and hand-offs—areas that respondents aim to enhance with AI. (pages 12–14)

-Improved CX and revenue, faster time to value (business); more strategic time, more automation, and better cross-functional collaboration (team). (p.14–15)
+Enhanced customer experiences and revenue, quicker results (business); more strategic time, increased automation, and improved cross-functional collaboration (team). (pages 14–15)

-Collaboration Is AI’s Biggest Opportunity is a November 2025 thought-leadership study by Forrester Consulting (commissioned by Miro).
-It surveyed 518 leaders across product/engineering, IT and line-of-business roles in North America, Europe and APAC to understand where AI creates the most value at work—and what gets in the way.
+Collaboration Is AI’s Biggest Opportunity is a November 2025 study on thought leadership by Forrester Consulting (commissioned by Miro).
+It surveyed 518 leaders across product/engineering, IT, and business roles in North America, Europe, and APAC regions to reveal how AI adds value to the workplace and identifies the obstacles involved.

 Why it’s for Miro